 Samadhi – BKS Iyengar

 Beautiful video from 1977 of Mr Iyengar practicing and teaching.
 Scratchy but awe inspiring – especially from the 10th minute of Mr. Iyengar practicing with and instructing a small group of practitioners.
 Samadhi was made by the Film and Television Institute of India and won a Silver Lotus.
 Though original citations mention 22 mins., this video is only about 14 mins long.

 This is a feature-length documentary film about Mr. B.K.S.
-Iyengar's practice, life and influence.
-The film is currently in post–production editing.
-A delightfully extended trailer, and other videos are available for viewing.
+Iyengar’s practice, life and influence.
+Made and guided by film makers who are also yoga practitioners, this is an inspiring film for all practitioners of the subject.

 Feature documentary on how people, with serious addiction problems, have used yoga as part of their recovery in 12 step programs, to a new life of health and emotional stability.

 watch it free at the following link:

 The Practice of Women During the Whole Month

 lecture given by Dr Geeta S. Iyengar in Poland during her visit to Europe in 2002.
 Published by the Iyengar Yoga National Association of the United States (IYNAUS).
 With her usual generosity and care, Geetaji has edited and added to the lecture for its publication.
 Succinctly and clearly she explains how women should adjust their practice to the hormonal changes of the menstrual cycle.
 All teachers, men and women, and all female practitioners will find this an invaluable source of knowledge and wisdom which will enhance their practice and understanding of the marvellous and vast subject of Yoga